Ways To Use Microlearning To Train Your Multi-Generational Workforce

 As I have highlighted earlier, despite differences in each profile of the multi-generational workforce, there are several common aspects as well.
 L&D teams need to begin the exercise by taking note of what works with most of the employees.

-With our experience at EI Design, we see the following wishlist across customers, geographies, and industry verticals.
+With our experience at EI, we see the following wishlist across customers, geographies, and industry verticals.
 Most learners (across the multi-generational workforce) want the following aspects in their training:

 From the common factors, we can derive the training and learning strategies that would work across your multi-generational workforce, and the following aspects clearly stand out: